COD1995/personal/_pages/about.md

     <p>301 Davis Hall Desk 12</p>
     <p>12 Capen Hall</p>
     <p>Buffalo, New York 14260-1660</p>

-news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---